Table of Contents

 If you’re seeking a host of more challenging routes, as well as a slot canyon experience, Box Canyon towards the mouth of Maple Canyon has what you are looking for.

 It is easy to understand how Zion got its name.
 During my first trip here, I was taken aback by the incredibly steep walls.
 Unlike Red Rock in Las Vegas, the walls are virtually featureless save for a few crack weaknesses.
-Given this reality of the geology, it is no wonder why the climbing in Zion feels otherworldly and exposed.
-Zion is often referred to as the sandstone Yosemite, as the positions are often reminiscent of the valley but instead offer desert surroundings.
-Zion contains just about every style of climbing, including free, aid, bouldering, single pitch and multi-pitch climbing.
-Zion also can please any visiting climber whether you are here for a day or several.
-I recommend the later!
+Given this reality of the geology, it is no wonder why the rock climbing in Zion feels otherworldly and exposed.
+The park is often referred to as the sandstone Yosemite, as the positions are often reminiscent of the valley but instead offer desert surroundings.
+It contains just about every style of climbing, including free, aid, bouldering, single pitch and multi-pitch climbing.
+Zion is sure to please any visiting climber, whether they’re just passing through or staying for a few days.
+I recommend the latter!

 The land of the gods is a playground for climbers

 Zion was long referred to as a sacred place where gods lived and was known as Mukuntuweap.
 It’s the native land of ancestral Puebloan, Fremont and other tribes and eventually the Paiute.
 In addition to being rich with history, add the flowing waters of the Virgin River underneath you, and it is little wonder why Zion is so popular.
 Fortunately for the visiting climber, your route often bypasses the hikers.

 You won’t want to miss my first ‘big wall’ climb in Zion